All Collections

 Overview

-Third-party integrations will often request the full account URL or a partial piece of the URL and may refer to this information by a different name.
-If you’re setting up a third-party integration, it may ask for a subdomain, hostname, or DNS name as a part of the process.
+Third-party integrations often request full account URLs or a partial piece of a URL and may refer to this information by a different name.
+If you’re setting up a third-party integration, it may ask for a subdomain, hostname, or DNS name during setup.

-Often, these third-party integrations will show an example of a URL and label it using their preferred terminology to help you determine what information you need to enter during set up.
+Often, these third-party integrations will show an example of a URL and label it using their preferred terminology to help you determine what information you need.
 Check out the Trainual URL examples below to cross-compare them with your integration's illustrations.

 πŸ”˜ Example of a full Trainual account URL: